(323) 310-1137 Menu

 Insurance

 Dr. Murrell is in a network with Medicare and Tricare Select.
 He is a non-contracted provider with all PPO plans.
 Please call to confirm your specific insurance plan, as coverage and benefits may vary.
-As a top doctor for diverticulitis treatment in Los Angeles, Dr. Murrell and his team are happy to assist with any insurance-related questions and help you navigate your coverage options.
+As a top doctor for diverticulitis treatment in Beverly Hills, Dr. Murrell and his team are happy to assist with any insurance-related questions and help you navigate your coverage options.

 Why Choose Dr. Murrell for Diverticulitis Treatment in Los Angeles?